Office of Student Life

 What is "co-insurance"?

-The percentage share you pay for a covered service.
+The percentage share of what you pay for a covered service.
 It's often expressed as a ratio.
 For example, "80/20" means that health insurance pays 80% of the cost and you are billed for 20% of the cost.

 What is an insurance "claim," and how does the claims process work?